snowdrop/secured-example/README.md

 Note: until https://issues.jboss.org/browse/CLOUD-1166 is fixed, we need to fix the redirect-uri in RH-SSO admin console, to point to our app's route.

-To specify the Red Hat SSO URL to be used by the springBoot Application, it is required to change the SSO_URL env variable assigned to the deploymentConfig.
+To specify the Red Hat SSO URL to be used by the springBoot Application, it is required to change the SSO_URL env variable assigned to the DeploymentConfig object.
-You can change this value using the following oc command where the https server to be defined corresponds to the location of the Red Hat SSO Server.
+You can change this value using the following oc command where the https server to be defined corresponds to the location of the Red Hat SSO Server running in OpenShift.

 ```
 oc env dc/springboot-rest SSO_URL=https://secure-sso-sso.e8ca.engint.openshiftapps.com1/auth